 In highly controversial issues, it is recommended that speakers with opposing views be invited and given equal facilities and consideration.
-The sponsoring student group will not necessarily be held responsible for unforseeable illegal actions on the part of their quest speaker, but will be held responsible if they have prior knowledge or intend themselves to sponsor events in violation of law or to purposely incite illegal acts.
+The sponsoring student group will not necessarily be held responsible for unforeseeable illegal actions on the part of their quest speaker, but will be held responsible if they have prior knowledge or intend themselves to sponsor events in violation of the law or to purposely incite illegal acts.
 Guest speakers are accountable for their actions under valid general laws and are not immune from legal action if so warranted.

-UNLAWFUL CONDUCT OR INTER-FERENCE ON COLLEGE PROPERTY
+UNLAWFUL CONDUCT OR INTERFERENCE ON UNIVERSITY PROPERTY